Fixed Income Q4 Survey 2022: Managers relatively confident on fundamentals, despite the challenging environment

 Views from interest rate managers

-- Over half of investors (53%) expect the U.S. 10-year Treasury to trade between 3.76% and 4.50% in 12 months.
+- Over half of investors (53%) expect the U.S. 10-year Treasury yield to trade between 3.76% and 4.50% in 12 months.
 However, expectations are downwardly biased as remaining participants expect it to trade at lower levels.
 That being said, the majority of participants were neutral duration.

-- Surprisingly, no investors believed that the US would enter into a recession before the end of 2024.
+- Surprisingly, no investors believed that the U.S. would enter into a recession before the end of 2024.

 - The majority (56%) also expect the Fed to reduce its balance sheet by $1,250bn - $2,250 billion throughout the current tightening cycle.
 However, 90% of investors already consider liquidity conditions to have deteriorated.

-- Meanwhile, there has been a shift regarding expectation for the 10-year German bund, with almost two-thirds of participants expecting it to remain at a level equal or higher to what the highest expectations were in the previous survey.
+- Meanwhile, there has been a shift regarding expectations for the 10-year German bund, with almost two-thirds of participants expecting it to remain at a level equal or higher to what the highest expectations were in the previous survey.

-Views from Investment Grade (IG) credit managers.
+Views from investment grade (IG) credit managers.
 Are concerns mounting?